mwierszycki/mwierszycki.github.io/THMwriteups/Eavesdropper.md

 `$ sudo -l`

-The room title is Eavesdropper so start to sniff the network traffic with:
+The room title is Eavesdropper so start to sniff the network acticity with:

 `$ while true; do sleep 0.01; netstat -naplet; done`